shekyb/prototype_seed/README.md

  gulp serve-dev
  ```
  The app will be served at `http://localhost:4040/`.
 This task watches for file changes and reloads the browser if you are using [livereload plugin](http://help.livereload.com/kb/general-use/browser-extensions)

+4. Resarting the server

+ By default server will restart whenever a change in `server.js` or `gulpfile.js` is detected.
+If you want to restart the server on your own, without building the files just type `rs` in the terminal while server is running.

 ## Folder sutrcuture
 ```